RoitRapha/FUEP21-22_XAI/README.md

 *   Raphael Wallsberger ([GitHub](https://github.com/RoitRapha), [LinkedIn](https://www.linkedin.com/in/raphael-wallsberger-0698a01b9/))

 ## Repository structure
-*Note: all the notebooks are safed as google colab notebooks and therefore easily accessible*
+*Note: all the notebooks are safed as google colab notebooks and therefore easily accessible.
+Furthermore, there are detailed descriptions within every notebook about the methods and workflows*

 - [Original dataset (frequency features + audio recordings)](dataset/)
 - [Notebook with the main work](XAI_SHAP_UMAP_Colab.ipynb)